Adverse credit history can make it difficult – and sometimes impossible– to get certain loans.

 To find out whether you have adverse credit, you can request a free credit report from the big three credit bureaus: Equifax, TransUnion, and Experian.

-The reports is a snapshot of your credit history and will show if you have any negative marks.
+The report is a snapshot of your credit history and will show if you have any negative marks.
 If you do, then you likely have an adverse account.

 The status of your credit and how long it will remain in that state directly depends on the type of negative items you have on your credit file.
 Adverse accounts that have foreclosures recorded will remain ‘adverse’ for 7 years.